Acquired disorders

 - Developmental delay

-Physical therapy and autism spectrum disorder
+Physical therapy interventions for autism spectrum disorder

 - Address developmental delay